-Applications to a master's degree program are competitive, requiring a rigorous admissions process, described below.
-Pursuit of a certificate is less strenuous, although some certificates have specific requirements, also noted below.
+Applications to a master's degree program or Spiritual Direction Certificate are competitive, requiring a rigorous admissions process, described below.
 Insights courses are open to all, including the general public.

-Finally, anyone may audit a Cherry Hill Seminary course by obtaining the written permission (via email) of the instructor.
+Finally, anyone may audit a Cherry Hill Seminary course by obtaining the written permission (via email) of the instructor or the office.
 An email address for each instructor is found on our web site, on the faculty listing under information about Cherry Hill Seminary.
-Registration fees are the same whether auditing a course or receiving credit.
+Tuition fees are the same whether auditing a course or receiving credit.